 The fischer group of companies recognises its social responsibility, and believes the health and safety of its employees are fundamental pillars that contribute significantly to the success of the company.
 The significance of sustainable health and safety management has become indisputable, especially in light of the Covid-19 pandemic.
-Prevention measures to protect health and prevent work-related accidents are well established at fischer and are expanded continuously. fischer aligns its work with the DGUV "Vision Zero" strategy, which aims to create a working world without accidents and work related illnesses
+Preventive measures to protect health and prevent accidents at work have long been established at fischer and are constantly being expanded. fischer is guided by the DGUV strategy "Vision Zero", which aims for a working world without accidents and work-related illnesses.

 Social challenges exist around the world.
 The fischer group of companies takes a strong social stance.
-Our employees are involved in various social projects such as providing financial support to those affected by the severe earthquake in Turkey and Syria.
+Our employees are working on a variety of social projects.

 Demographic change, along with a lack of trained professionals, is another major challenge.

-The fischer group of companies is meeting this challenge with attractive working conditions and a wide range of training and educational programmes.
+The fischer group of companies is meeting these challenges with attractive working conditions and a wide range of training and educational programmes.
 Dealing with the digital transformation, which fischer sees as an opportunity, is also related to this.

 We at the group of companies feel social responsibility and sustainability are closely linked, and our goal is to solve social problems for the long term.
-Education is key.
-Our owner Prof. Klaus Fischer is personally engaged in this field, and provides significant funding for educational programmes and social institutions.
+Education is a central key.
+Our owner, Prof. Klaus Fischer is personally engaged in this field, and provides significant funding for educational programmes and social institutions.